Articles on: Adjusting your Shirt

 This article is also available in:

-Cuffs must be tight enough to keep the sleeves from sliding over the hand, yet remain comfortable and easy to button.
-You should be able to pinch about 1.5 cm of fabric at the side.
+The cuff should be fitted enough around the wrist to prevent the sleeve from sliding over your hand, while remaining comfortable and easy to fasten.
+As a rule of thumb, you should be able to pinch approximately 1.5 cm of fabric at the side of the cuff.

 LE CHEMISEUR® tips